-Staff teaching students on modules support students through one to one and small group tutorials; and provide students with clear indications of when they will be available to see students either on their office door, via email or in module outlines.
+Staff teaching students on modules support students through individual and small group tutorials; and provide students with clear indications of when they will be available to see students either on their office door, via email or in module outlines.

 Students are further supported through a range of online support, for example via email or skype tutorials.
-All modules are supported through the virtual learning environment accessed through Blackboard.
+All modules are supported through the Virtual Learning Environment accessed through Blackboard.
 The Course Handbook is also available online.